Formalities for International Students

 Überweisung - Transfers

-Transfer is the name of the process when you want to transfer money to another account.
+Transfer is the name of the process when you want to wire money to another account.
 You will need to complete a transfer form.

 You instruct your financial institution to automatically transfer regular fixed-rate payments (such as rent) by an agreed date (for example, on the first day of a month).